CoreMedia/joala/README.md

 the published site.
 Expect SNAPSHOT-sites to vanish soon.

 The configuration in the POMs is derived from a [blog post by Flaming Penguin][blog-flaming-penguin] which provides a workaround for multi-module Maven projects.
+In addition also [akquinet][blog-maven-sites-reloaded] provides interesting information about how to create sites and also suggests to put sites in a subfolder denoting its version.
+In addition it suggests to disable the `maven-site-plugin` and adjust the `site-maven-plugin` to run in phase `site-deploy` which is more convenient than `site` which is suggested by the documentation of the `site-maven-plugin`.

 <!-- Links -->